DSOlab/AcademicSoftware/README.md

 ## A note on data

 The notebooks use data to showcase different analysis tasks.
 The data though are not distributed with the project, and you'll have to download them youself.
-You can conviniently place them at the `data/` top-level directory, or anywhere else you see fit.
+You can conviniently place them at a `data/` top-level directory, or anywhere else you see fit.
 The actual filenames that appear on the notebooks are not (supposed to be) binding; its up to the user selection.